wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

     GET ~/scim/Users/54D382A4-2050-4C03-94D1-E769F1D15682 HTTP/1.1
     Authorization: Bearer ...

-In a service built using the Common Language Infrastructure libraries provided by Microsoft for implementing SCIM services, the request will be translated into a call to the Retrieve method of the service’s provider.
+In a service built using the Common Language Infrastructure libraries provided by Microsoft for implementing SCIM services, the request will be translated into a call to the Retrieve method of the service's provider.
 Here is the signature of the Retrieve method:

     // System.Threading.Tasks.Tasks is defined in mscorlib.dll.
     // Microsoft.SystemForCrossDomainIdentityManagement.Resource and